NETWAYS/jenkins-training/Beispiel/08_triggered.md

 * Navigate to the Projects configuration page
 * Add a `Poll SCM` trigger
 * Set the schedule to 'every minute'
-* Apply the 'perfect patch'
+* Apply and push the 'perfect patch'
-* Push the changes

 !SLIDE supplemental solutions
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Proposed Solution